klay-music/klay-beam/job_nac/README.md

 Neural audio encoding with EnCodec and Descript Audio Codec.

 1. Recursively search a path for `.wav` files
-1. For each audio file, extract Neural audio tokens
+1. For each audio file, extract neural audio tokens
 1. Write the results as a file adjacent to the source audio file

-To run, activate a suitable python environment such as:
+To run, activate a suitable python environment such as `environment/nac.dev.yml`.

--`environment/nac.mac.yml`.
--`environment/nac.dev.yml`

 ```bash
 # Example invocation to run locally